imjamnotjelly/codehs-hax/README.md

 # codehs-hax
-Missing CodeHS utilities implemented by utilizing a subprocess exploit.
+Missing CodeHS utilities implemented by utilizing a shell vulnerability.